Frequently Asked Questions

 Please see our provisional timetable for further information concerning potential course pathways.

 One credit is equivalent to 10 hours of study.
-Therefore, if you are studying a 15 credit module you would be expected to commit 150 hours in total to studying.
+Therefore, if you are studying a 15 credit module you would be expected to commit 150 hours in total (around 15 hours per week) to studying.
 This amount includes both in-class learning (lectures and seminars) and independent study.

 What academic and welfare support will be available?